-All eligible entities wishing to petition for a waiver or modification first must hold a public hearing to consider the request, providing for a time to take testimony about the request that is separate from the time when any other business is being conducted or testimony on other matters is being heard.
-For all applicants, certain notices about the public hearing must be provided.
+All eligible entities wishing to petition for a waiver or modification first must hold a public hearing to consider the request.
+The hearing must provide for a time to take testimony about the request separate from the time when any other business is being conducted or testimony on other matters is being heard.

-For all applicants, a notice must be posted on the applicant's official website at least 14 days in advance of the hearing.
-Posting must state the time, date, location and general subject matter of the hearing.
+All applicants must post a notice on their official website at least 14 days in advance of the hearing.
+The posting must state the time, date, location, and general subject matter of the hearing.

-For school districts, the hearing must be preceded by a public notice published in a newspaper of general circulation within the school district.
-For joint agreements, ISCs or regional superintendents, the hearing must be preceded by a public notice in a newspaper of general circulation in each school district that is a member of the joint agreement or that is served by the educational service region or service center, provided that a notice in a newspaper generally circulated in more than one school district shall be considered sufficient notice to all of the affected districts.
-For all applicants, the newspaper notice must be published at least 7 days in advance of the public hearing.
+School district hearings must be preceded by a public notice published in a newspaper of general circulation within the district’s boundaries.
+Hearings for joint agreements, ISCs, or regional superintendents must be preceded by a public notice in a newspaper of general circulation in each school district that is a member of the joint agreement or that is served by the educational service region or service center, provided that a notice in a newspaper generally circulated in more than one school district shall be considered sufficient notice to all of the affected districts.
+All applicants must publish the newspaper notice at least seven days in advance of the public hearing.

-In addition, for all applicants, written notice, addressed to the affected exclusive collective bargaining agent, must be provided at least 7 days prior to the hearing date, indicating the applicant’s intent to seek a waiver or modification and of the hearing to take testimony.
+In addition, all applicants must provide written notice addressed to the affected exclusive collective bargaining agent at least seven days prior to the hearing date.
+The notice must indicate the applicant’s intent to seek a waiver or modification and that testimony will be taken at the hearing.